bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.3.2+20210219  Include the campaign title on the Campaign report 2.3.1+20210218  Revise Spanish translations
+    2.3.3+20210220  Make the display of tabs consistent by revising the column headings 2.3.2+20210219  Include the campaign title on the Campaign report 2.3.1+20210218  Revise Spanish translations
     2.3.0+20210216  Add alternative selection of campaigns for the Campaigns tab